 - Make sure each ponytail or braid is tightly secured.
 Loosely wrapped hair tends to come out of its band when shipped, making it unusable.
 Please be sure hair is tight and secured with several rubber bands, two to three inches apart.

 - Cut hair above the rubber band.

-Paul continues: "The second need is the proper harvesting of the hair to capture the longest hair possible and preparing it to be sent to Wigs for Kids headquarters and not be ruined and made unusable when not done properly done.
-That is the reason we launched a Salon Certification Program with online tutorials and a social media campaign to challenge all donors to go the extra inches that it takes to provide the young children with the length they're looking for."
+If you're a hair professional or own a salon, you can get involved by partnering directly with these charities.
+According to Paul, "the proper harvesting of the hair to capture the longest hair possible and preparing it to be sent to Wigs for Kids headquarters" is extremely important.
+"That is the reason we launched a Salon Certification Program with online tutorials and a social media campaign to challenge all donors to go the extra inches that it takes to provide the young children with the length they're looking for," he adds.